Travel Information

 Health Insurance

-In some countries, and therefore also on campsites and holiday parks, certain breeds of dogs are banned or subject to strict rules for these animals.
-Examples of these countries include France, Spain, and parts of Germany.
-Check these rules before you travel.
-You can find the rules per country and breed here.
+In some countries, and therefore also in campsites and holiday parks, certain breeds of dog are banned or strict rules apply to these animals because they can pose a danger to those around them.
+These countries include France, Spain, Portugal, Denmark, the United Kingdom and parts of Germany.
+Please find out exactly what these regulations are, otherwise, you may not be allowed to enter the country or onto the holiday park grounds.